koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 This works usually both-ways (if you want to transfer it back into Ethereum network).

-However, there are variations of Bridges, whose use more centralised solutions (3rd party intermediary servers), especially when it's not possible to use only Smart Contracts (because of limitations or kind of ledgers).
+However, there are variations of Bridges, whose use more centralised solutions (3rd party intermediary servers), especially when it's not possible to use only Smart Contracts (because of limitations).

-Of course, Bridges between Public and Private blockchains also exists (developers write them in "Hyperledger Besu" in Java).
+Of course, Bridges between Public and Private blockchains also exists (e.g. developers write them in Java using "Hyperledger Besu").

 ### 5. Create an Oracle.

+An "Oracle" is on-chain API you can query to get data into your Smart Contracts.
+It connects the blockchain with outer (Web 2.0) world.
+When you have some data outside ledger like weather data, you can access it through Oracle.

+Oracles can be also a bi-directional, so some events occurred in Smart Contracts may trigger outer-applications as well.
+Without them the SC may not have enough information to exploit their full potential, because the SC will have only information from blockchain.

+On the other hand an Oracle isn't a primary source of data in SC.
+It acts rather like an additional query layer, which allows the SC to verify or authenticate external data source.

 ### 6. Develop blockchain nodes / systems from scratch.